 On the photo: the impressive Palacio del Marques de San Felipe y Santiago de Bejucal Hotel.

-The colonial architecture of all Cuban buildings includes inner yard that looks just like small forest.
+The colonial architecture of all Cuban buildings includes an inner yard that looks just like a small forest.

 Cathedral de San Cristobal de la Habana

 Some buildings are clearly abandoned.
-I hope they will be refurbished and used again as even dead they stand with so many splendors.
+I hope they will be refurbished and used again as even dead they stand with so many splendours.